 Jaguar SS 1939

-- Believed to be 1 of only 6 sent to Australia from the factory.
+- Believed as 1 of 6 sent to Australia from factory

 - Earlier respray in its original black

-This vehicle was originally delivered to Adelaide, South Australia in early 1939 shortly before the commencement of WWII, it is believed to be 1 of only 6 sent to Australia from the factory.
+Originally delivered to Adelaide, South Australia from Henlys, London in early 1939 shortly before the commencement of WWII, this Jaguar SS 3 ½ is believed to be 1 of only 6 sent to Australia from the factory.
 It was once owned by a prominent classic car collector in Goolwa, South Australia.

 * Test drive and Viewing by Appointment Only